 Lashkar spokesperson Dr Abdullah Ghaznavi while revealing the ‘Annual Kashmir Operations Report’ claimed that 386 Indian forces personnel were killed and 442 injured last year in the incidents of clashes and encounters between Indian security forces and “freedom fighters” in Jammu and Kashmir.

-According to the numbers presented by Dr Ghazanavi, “the LeT fighters during the year, in this asymmetrical warfare, applied various guerrilla tactics to move forward their ongoing resistance movement against the occupied forces”.
+According to the numbers presented by Dr Ghazanavi, “the LeT fighters during the year, in this asymmetrical warfare, applied various guerilla tactics to move forward their ongoing resistance movement against the occupied forces”.